pouchdb/pouchdb-server/README.md

 > A PouchDB plug-in that simulates CouchDB's authentication daemon.

 Includes a users db that functions like CouchDB's.
+Also works in the browser.

 ## Usage